Volleyball

 The main positions in volleyball are Setter (S), Outside Hitter (OH), Opposite Hitter (Opp or RS), Libero (L), and Middle Blocker (MB or MH).

-Also, a team can have a defensive and serving specialist according to the coach's playing styles; these two positions are less common outside the USA.
+Additionally, a team can have a defensive and serving specialist, depending on the coach's playing style; these two positions are less common outside the USA.

-From the picture above, we will focus on the main five positions in volleyball and six out of the nine areas highlighted inside of the picture (area 1,2,3,4,5,6).
+From the picture above, we will focus on the leading five positions in volleyball and six out of the nine areas highlighted inside the picture (areas 1,2,3,4,5,6).

 The setter in volleyball